EqCo: Equivalent Rules for Self-supervised Contrastive Learning: EqCo: Equivalent Rules for Contrastive Learning

 where $\mathcal{I}(\cdot, \cdot)$ means mutual information.
 The approximation in the second row is guaranteed by \emph{Law of Large Numbers} as well as the fact $\text{P}(\mathbf{k}_i|\mathbf{q})\approx \text{P}(\mathbf{k}_i)$ since $\mathbf{k}_i (i>0)$ and $\mathbf{q}$ are ``almost'' independent.
 The inequality in the last row is resulted from $\text{P}(\mathbf{k}_0|\mathbf{q})\ge \text{P}(\mathbf{k}_0)$ as $\mathbf{k}_0$ and $\mathbf{q}$ are extracted from the same instance.
 Therefore the lower bound of the mutual information (noted as $f_{\text{bound}}(m, K)$) between the \emph{positive pair} $(\mathbf{k}_0, \mathbf{q})$ is:

-So, it is clear that $\mathcal{L}_{opt}$ determines the lower bound of the mutual information, \textbf{which is also satisfied when \bm{$m\neq 0$}}.
-In the case of $m=0$, the result is consistent with that in \citet{cpc}. \citet{cpc} further points out the bound increases with $K$, which indicates larger $K$ encourages to learn more mutual information thus could help to improve the performance.
+So, minimizing $\mathcal{L}_{NCE}$ (Eq.~\ref{eq:infonce}) towards $\mathcal{L}_{opt}$ implies maximizing the lower bound of the mutual information, \textbf{which is also satisfied when \bm{$m\neq 0$}}.
+In the case of $m=0$, the result is consistent with that in \cite{cpc}. \cite{cpc} further points out the bound increases with $K$, which indicates larger $K$ encourages to learn more mutual information thus could help to improve the performance.

 Nevertheless, different from \cite{cpc} our model does not require $m$ to be zero, so the lower bound in Eq.~\ref{eq:infolowb} is also a function of $e^{m/\tau}$.
-Thus we have the following proposition:
+Thus we have the following theorem:

-\paragraph{Proposition 1. \emph{(EqCo for negative pairs)}} The mutual information lower bound of InfoNCE loss determined by $\mathcal{L}_{opt}$ is irrelevant to the number of negative pairs $K$, if
+\paragraph{Theorem 1. \emph{(Main, EqCo for negative pairs)}} The mutual information lower bound of InfoNCE loss in Eq.~\ref{eq:infonce} is irrelevant to the number of negative pairs $K$, if

 where $\alpha$ is a constant coefficient.
 And in the circumstances the bound is given by:

 which can be immediately obtained by substituting Eq.~\ref{eq:eqmargin} into Eq.~\ref{eq:infolowb}.
 We name Eq.~\ref{eq:eqmargin} as ``\emph{equivalent condition}''.